ymzEmre/pwa-genvis/README.md

 ## Features

-- Generate a manifest.json file for your PWA application
+- Generate a manifest.json file for your PWA application.
-- Visualise the manifest.json file real-time
+- Visualise the manifest.json file real-time.
-- Visualise app icon and name
+- Visualise app icon and name.

 ## Installation